ranbac/tesseract_chi_sim_2025/README.md

 Finished!
 Selected model with minimal training error rate (BCER) = 3.795

 V. TEST WITH REAL DATA:

-Create an folder: REAL DATA
+1. Create an folder: REAL DATA
-Prepare some image file: 001.png, 002.jpg...
+2. Prepare some image file: 001.png, 002.jpg...
-tesseract.exe 001.png 001 -l ranbac
+3. At REAL DATA folder, use command: tesseract 001.png 001 -l ranbac
+Example: C:\Users\ASUS\Downloads\REAL_DATA>
-you will have 001.txt.
+5. You will have 001.txt.
 Check content in image and txt.